Project-MONAI/monai-deploy-informatics-gateway/docs/plug-ins/overview.md

 }
 ```

-In the `MigrationManager`, we configure the `RemoteAppExecutions` collection.
+In the `MigrationManager`, configure the `RemoteAppExecutions` collection.

 ```csharp
 public class MigrationManager : IDatabaseMigrationManagerForPlugIns